jColeChanged/jColeChanged.github.io/_posts/2011-07-19-probability-confuses.md

 The first formal treatment of the subject I'm aware of were the [letters][1] between [Blaise Pascal][3] and [Pierre de Fermat][4].
 In these letters which [changed the way people see the world][2] the two intellectual giants were trying to figure out the correct way to solve the [divide the pot of an unfinished game][5], but they did not agree about how to do it.
 Even from the start probability problems were showing themselves to be confusing to the brightest.
-This, despite thousands of years of preperation for contending with the problems.
+This, despite thousands of years of preparation for contending with the problems.
 Now, mere hundreds of years later, probability still confuses.

-In 1975 [Marilyn vos Savant][6] who was in the record books for having the worlds highest IQ, published what it is now known as the [Monty Hall problem][7]:
+In 1975 [Marilyn vos Savant][6] who was in the record books for having the world's highest IQ, published what is now known as the [Monty Hall problem][7]:

 > Suppose you're on a game show, and you're given the choice of three doors: